-Ownership and maintenance of the alternative transportation and greenways system will be the responsibility of the City of Bloomington.
-Maintenance of bicycle and pedestrian facilities within the road right-of-way including bike lanes, sidepaths, connector paths, and sidewalks will be the responsibility of the Public Works Department whereas the off-road multi-use paths will be the responsibility of the Parks Department.
+Ownership and maintenance of the bicycle and pedestrian transportation and greenways system will be the responsibility of the City of Bloomington.
+Maintenance of bicycle and pedestrian facilities within the road right-of-way including bike lanes, sidepaths, connector paths, and sidewalks will be the responsibility of the Public Works Department whereas the off-road multiuse paths will be the responsibility of the Parks Department.

 The City may wish to explore a cooperative maintenance plan with land owners adjacent to the bicycle and pedestrian facility to monitor and report maintenance problems.
-Planning and development of the alternative transportation and greenways system will be a joint effort of Planning, Parks and Public Works.
+Planning and development of the bicycle and pedestrian transportation and greenways system will be a joint effort of Planning, Parks and Public Works.
 The following pages identify issues raised by the public as well as the goals and objectives developed for this section.